wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

         | `eventListeningEndpoints` | Event listening endpoint in the API Manager.                                                                                                                                                                                                                                                                                                                                                                                                                      |
         | `Username and Password`   | Admin credentials of the API Manager.                                                                                                                                                                                                                                                                                                                                                                                                                             |

-    -   Configure Data Plane (APK Gateway) related configurations in the Kubernetes Gateway Agent
+    -   Configure Data Plane (Kubernetes Gateway) related configurations in the Kubernetes Gateway Agent

         ``` yaml